Tokyo Street Rain copy

 I don’t really mind because in the end, that’s what travel is about – to put myself in shoes I have never worn, and to have an experience entirely different from any I’ve ever had before.

 So here’s to a great and exciting stay in Tokyo.
-If you want more detailed information about the city, check out Nomadic Notes Tokyo Travel Guide!
+If you want more detailed information about the city, check out my neighborhood guides on Shibuya, Akihabara, Harajuku, and Golden Gai.

 Have you ever been to Tokyo?
 What were your impressions and what would you recommend to travelers?
 Comment below!